timeplus-io/docs/docs/install.md

 ## Timeplus Enterprise in the cloud{#cloud}

-The quickest and easiest way to get started with Timeplus is to sign up a free account at the fully-managed [us.timeplus.cloud](https://us.timeplus.cloud).
+The quickest and easiest way to get started with Timeplus is to sign up a free account on our fully-managed platform at [us.timeplus.cloud](https://us.timeplus.cloud).

-You just need to sign up with Google or Microsoft Single Sign-On, or create a new username and password.
-Then create a new workspace and start your streaming analytics journey.
+Simply sign up with Google or Microsoft Single Sign-On, or create a username and password.
+Next, create a new workspace and start your streaming analytics journey.

 ## Timeplus Enterprise self-hosted{#self-hosted}

-Customers can install Timeplus Enterprise with high availability and scalability in own data center or cloud account, using the [bare metal installer](singlenode_install#bare-metal-install) or the official Timeplus [Kubernetes Helm Chart](cluster_install#k8s).
+Install Timeplus Enterprise with high availability and scalability in your own data center or cloud account, using the [bare metal installer](singlenode_install#bare-metal-install) or the official Timeplus [Kubernetes Helm Chart](cluster_install#k8s).

 ## Timeplus Proton, the core engine{#proton}